ReGO: Reference-Guided Outpainting for Scenery Image: Related Work

-Conventional image outpainting methods follow a search-and-compose pipeline, where the potential patches are first selected from an external library and then stitched with the input image to conduct extrapolation~\cite{Shan_ECCV2014,mwang,zhang_cvpr2013,Efros,T_inpaint2}.
+\textbf{Image Outpainting.} Conventional image outpainting methods follow a search-and-compose pipeline, where the potential patches are first selected from an external library and then stitched with the input image to conduct extrapolation~\cite{Shan_ECCV2014,mwang,zhang_cvpr2013,Efros,T_inpaint2}.
 For example, Wang \etal~\cite{mwang} first retrieve candidate images using subgraph matching, and stitch the wrapped images into the input by smoothing the boundary.
-Efros \etal~\cite{Efros} also expand the input image with similar patches, and design an optimal boundary by optimizing the composition cost.
-In~\cite{zhang_cvpr2013}, Zhang \etal take the image category into consideration and propose a guided shift-map method to extrapolate the input image patch.
-However, the performances of these non-parametric methods depend on the results of the picked candidate images and the size of pre-constructed database, which causes these methods inflexible and hard to extend to more complex situations.
-Different from extrapolating the input from existing image patches, researchers recently attempt to predict new content beyond the boundaries using the generative adversarial networks (GANs)~\cite{GAN}.
-Piotr \etal~\cite{bds} develop an encoder-decoder based generator to predict the unseen pixels.
+Inspired by the success of the deep neural network, researchers recently attempt to predict new content beyond the boundaries using the generative adversarial networks (GANs)~\cite{GAN,bds,yangzx}.
+For example, Yang \etal~\cite{yangzx} utilize the recurrent neural network ~\cite{LSTM} to iteratively produce new content, the proposed algorithm could synthesize very long outpainting results.
+Teterwak \etal~\cite{bds} develop an encoder-decoder based generator to predict the unseen pixels.
 The corrupt image is first compressed by the encoder and restored by the decoder.
-Yang \etal~\cite{yangzx} utilize the recurrent neural network ~\cite{LSTM} to iteratively produce new content, the proposed algorithm could synthesize very long outpainting results.
-Wang \etal~\cite{SRN} propose to synthesize the results whose size matches the desired margins of four directions.
-Comparing to generate random extrapolation, controllable image outpainting has more practical application value.
+However, these methods could only predict random contents, to address this weakness, the conditional image outpainting starts to be studied recently.
 Wang \etal~\cite{wang} develop a network that allows users to guide the final synthesis by free-form sketches.
 In~\cite{condition_progress}, the authors propose to utilize the language and the position clues to control the outpainting results.
-GANs-based outpaiting methods are more flexible, and the generality is also better than the conventional search-based approaches.
-However, existing generative models only focus on producing semantic-consistent content while ignore the fine-grained details of generated patches, which causes the outpainting results lack authenticity.
+Nevertheless, existing methods still suffer from the blur texture of the resutls, which motivates us to develop a controllable outpainting framework that can synthesize images with rich texture.